MATH3962/4062 Rings, Fields and Galois Theory (Advanced)

 From Monday 23rd March we have completely transitioned to online teaching.
 Each week will now consist of a series of "mini-lectures (between 4 and 8 each week).
 There is a single accompanying pdf, which contains the entire week's lectures in one file.
 In total, these mini-lectures allow us to provide more examples, motivation, and context than what could have been provided in the 3 hours of lectures - one of the few benefits of corona virus.

 The video recordings are available on our CANVAS page (under "Lecture Recordings").
-The pdfs are provided below.
+The pdfs are provided below (the links will become active after the material is uploaded as the semester progresses).

 - Week 5 lectures pdf plus optional extra material for interest: Quaternions and Lagrange's Four Square Theorem